makerdao/community/governance/votes/Executive vote - May 21, 2021.md

 ### Adding UNIV2DAIUSDT-A to Liquidations 2.0

-Given the successful outcome of this [poll](https://vote.makerdao.com/polling/QmUqRPjD?network=mainnet#poll-detail), UNIV2DAIUSDT-A will be added to the Liquidations 2.0 framework with the following parameters if this executive proposal passes.
+Given the successful outcome of this [poll](https://vote.makerdao.com/polling/QmUqRPjD?network=mainnet#poll-detail), UNIV2DAIUSDT-A vault type will be added to the Liquidations 2.0 framework with the following parameters if this executive proposal passes.

 **Auction Price**
 * [Auction Price Function (`calc`)](https://community-development.makerdao.com/en/learn/governance/param-auction-price-function): Stairstep Exponential